 Sinbad the Sailor

 As Bloom drifts off to sleep at the end of Ithaca, his mind reels woozily through a long series of alliterative names, and then some inchoate thoughts about a fabulous bird's egg, both inspired by a Christmas pantomime.
-In Surface and Symbol, Robert Martin Adams observes that along with "Sinbad the Sailor," "Tinbad" and "Whinbad" were characters in the Sinbad pantomime performed in Dublin in 1892 and 1893 (80).
-Various other kinds of significance can be inferred from these sentences: Bloom's identification with the fabulous voyager Odysseus, his love of nursery rhymes, the fascination with wealth embedded in stories of the "roc," and much, much more.
-But the reader should not lose sight of the main object of representation: a mind entering the mysterious passage from daytime consciousness to sleep, where thoughts begin to morph into dream.
-Any coherence that may inhere in these images smacks as much of the obscurities of Finnegans Wake as of the lucidities of Ulysses.
+Various kinds of significance can be inferred from these sentences: Bloom's identification with the fabulous voyager Odysseus and his eastern alter-ego Sinbad, his love of nursery rhymes, the fascination with wealth embedded in stories of the mythical bird, several analogies with the mystical vision that concludes Dante's Divine Comedy, and more.
+But readers should not lose sight of the main object of representation: a mind entering the mysterious passage from daytime consciousness to sleep, where thoughts begin to morph into dream.
+There is much coherence in these images and also much irrationality.
+They inhabit the obscurities of Finnegans Wake as much as the lucidities of Ulysses.

 "Having balanced my cargo exactly," colored drawing in The Arabian Nights Entertainments (1914) by illustrator Milo Winter.
 Source: Wikimedia Commons.